Economy of Spain (1939–1959): National syndicalist influence

 José Antonio Primo de Rivera, founder of the Spanish Falange, giving a speech in 1935.

 Francoism claimed to follow the national syndicalist economic doctrine, espoused in Spain by FE de las JONS, one of the revolutionary paramilitary groups which had supported the nationalist uprising.
-Falangist official historiography understood workers' unions as being developed in three phases with specific goals: a defensive one initially, a political one later, and finally that of being a part of the state.
-The last one, which Francoism was to put into operation, was akin to the recently implemented corporatist organization of fascist Italy.
+Falangist official historiography understood workers' unions as developing in three phases with specific goals: a defensive phase initially, a political phase later, and finally, a phase of being part of the state.
+The last one, which Francoism was to implement, was akin to the recently implemented corporatist organization of Fascist Italy.
 According to national syndicalism, workers' unions are to become the foundation of society by dividing it into corporate groups, through which workers would participate in the direction of the state and the defense of their interests.
-Spanish national syndicalism was particularly influenced by the corporatist dictatorship of general Miguel Primo de Rivera, who had ruled the country from 1923 to the establishment of the Second Spanish Republic.
+Spanish national syndicalism was particularly influenced by the corporatist dictatorship of General Miguel Primo de Rivera, who had ruled the country from 1923 to the establishment of the Second Spanish Republic in 1931.

 National syndicalism advocates for a society based on its "natural entities", namely the syndicate, the municipality and the family.
 The movement believes in a "syndicalist state" in which democratic political participation would be replaced by the organization of society in advocacy groups of compulsory adherence through which the state may conduct its economic policy, and in which class struggle would be abolished through the collaboration between workers and owners on each productive branch.